paramrajpura/HM_RAT/README.md

 The script will ask : the directory of those folder, which rat, on what study day and the TNU number of the rat.

+It will create a new folder named preprocess with the concated and preprocess file in it group by rat and studyday.